Kansas does not mention any type of online gambling or betting in its state code, thereby not noting if it is legal or illegal.

 As for daily fantasy sports, however, it was a different story.
 Kansas legalized DFS in 2015 by an overwhelming margin in the legislature and exempted that type of gambling from the state’s official illegal gambling code.
 The bill was pushed because of original opposition by the Kansas Racing and Gaming Commission, which considered DFS an illegal form of a lottery.
 But once the law passed, the governor happily signed it in May 2015.

 With respect to sports betting, there are numerous bills in the Kansas House and one in the Senate to legalize and regulate sports betting.
-Although this is dependent upon the current case in front of the United States Supreme Court, a ruling for the state of New Jersey will open every state to the possibility of sports betting.
-Kansas lawmakers remain conflicted as to whether the lottery or racinos should offer sports betting, but the details will likely be worked out when the Supreme Court announces its decision.
+Kansas lawmakers remain conflicted as to whether the lottery or racinos should offer sports betting.
+Kansas held sports betting hearings in the months before the Supreme Court issued its decision, but took no action after the Wire Act was reversed.
+Another bill was introduced January 2019 and remains to be voted upon.